- About ANDE

 His academic training includes history and urban planning.
 He has co-founded a design collective working in low income communities and an off-grid organic farming community in the Himalayan state of Uttarakhand and is always dreaming of his next venture.

-Chapter Program Coordinator: Devyani Singh
+Program Coordinator, India: Devyani Singh

 Devyani joined ANDE in 2016 as a Program Coordinator based in India.
 Her past work spans across impact consulting, research, and monitoring and evaluation.
 Prior to joining ANDE, she was at Ennovent, leading a nationwide social enterprise survey and has worked with the Poverty Action Lab (J-PAL) on urban sanitation and education technology related research in rural India.